Stellenbosch: Rail

-Stellenbosch lies on the Muldersvlei rail branch of the Northern Line operated by Metrorail Western Cape commuter rail system which connects Stellenbosch to Cape Town in the west via Eersterivier, Kuilsrivier and Bellville.
-Stellenbosch has two railway stations including its main railway station, Stellenbosch Railway Station to the east of the CBD along the R310 Adam Tas Road and Du Toit Railway Station to the north of the CBD in Plankenberg.
+Stellenbosch lies on the Muldersvlei rail branch of the Northern Line operated by Metrorail Western Cape commuter rail system which connects Stellenbosch with Cape Town to the west via Eersterivier, Kuilsrivier and Bellville.
+Stellenbosch has two railway stations including its main railway station, Stellenbosch Railway Station to the east of the CBD along the R310 Adam Tas Road and Du Toit Railway Station to the north of the CBD in Plankenbrug.

 Roads

-Stellenbosch’s main street is “Bird Street” which stretches from the railway bridge in Tenantville in the north to Dorp Street in the CBD.
-Despite the town not having direct access to a freeway/highway, it is indirectly connected to the N1 highway (to Cape Town and Paarl) via the R304 and R44, the N2 highway (to Cape Town and George) via the R44 and R310 and the R300 highway (to Mitchells Plain and Bellville) via the M12.
-Stellenbosch also remains well-connected as it is intersected by three regional routes, the R44, R304 and R310.
+Stellenbosch is not directly linked to any major freeway or highway, however it is connected to the N1 (to Cape Town and Paarl) via the R44 and R304, the N2 (to Cape Town and George) via the R44 and R310 and the R300 (to Bellville and Mitchells Plain) via the M12.